This Neo Financial vs Koho comparison takes a look at how the 2 financial technology companies stack up against themselves.

 Both Neo Financial and KOHO offers decent interest on your funds – more than 100x what you would get from one of the big banks.

-While KOHO and Neo Financial offer high-interest savings accounts, Neo offers a higher rate of 2.25% than KOHO’s 1.20% rate.
+While KOHO and Neo Financial offer high-interest savings accounts, KOHO offers a higher rate of up to 5% than Neo’s 3.40% rate.
+Although you need to pay a $4 monthly fee to access the KOHO 5% savings rate.

 Neo Financial vs KOHO: Cash Back